gatling/gatling/src/docs/content/reference/install/cloud/private-locations/dedicated/configuration/index.md

 ## Troubleshooting

 This section contains tips for troubleshooting common issues with dedicated machines.
-If you have an issue not covered here, consider posting a question on the [Community Forum](https://community.gatling.io/c/enterprise/6).
+If you have an issue not covered here, [contact](https://gatling.io/contact) your Sales or Customer Success representative.

 ### SSH keys